 Great Storytelling Allure – Steven Washer “Mommy, Daddy tell me a story”!
 Language evolved simply to tell stories and get our point across many, many moons ago.
 Soon drama was added to create great storytelling allure.
 Stories give your subconscious mind direct access to the emotional arguements that actually allow you to make decisions, both big and small.
 This is the allure of great storytelling.
 In this video Steven Washer gets his point across in some unique ways with great style and panache.
 A great video resource for storytellers and storytellers and for telling better stories.

-Secondary World of Great Storytelling The secondary world illuminates the way in which we weave threads of information into a cloak of knowledge.
-A video detailing the depth of the influence of stories on the psyche by professor Brian Sturm.
-The storytelling trance includes 16 portals to altered states.
-Three stories are told to illustrate the theoretical model: Truth and Story.
-Secondary World of Story Information is the thread and story is the fabric.
+Secondary World of Great Storytelling The secondary world illuminates the way in which threads of information are seamelssly weaved into a cloak of knowledge.
+This video is deep, detailing the depth of influence of stories have on the psyche by professor Brian Sturm.
+Secondary World of Story The storytelling trance includes 16 portals to altered states.
+Here 3 stories are told to illustrate the theoretical model of Truth and Story.
+In this secondary world, information is the thread while story is the fabric.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.